 Services provided by Technology Services

-Technology Services (TS) provides computing and network facilities to students and faculty for their educational and research activities; supports the university's management information systems; manages the campus network; and provides telecommunication, digital media and technical support services.
+Technology Services provides computing and network services to students and faculty for their educational and research activities; supports the university's management information systems; manages the campus network; and provides telecommunication, digital media and technical support services.

 Software systems.
 Technology Services installs and configures central server applications and related database software and middleware, including enterprise resource planning/business management, learning management, website, email and collaboration systems, applies patches and upgrades, and maintains strong application performance in a secure environment.
 Technology Services works closely with university divisions and offices to plan for and identify software system solutions, integrate them into university processes, and manage relationships with hosted/cloud software service providers.
 Technology Services monitors central software system functions, and corrects problems as necessary.

 Technical Support.
-Technology Services provides telephone and e-mail access to technology help desk services 5x13, walk-in access 5x9, and provides a 24x7 online system for logging and tracking service requests.
-Technology Services provides onsite audio-visual support for classrooms and events 5x12.
+Technology Services provides telephone and e-mail access to technology service desk services 5x13, walk-in access 5x9, and provides a 24x7 online system for logging and tracking service requests.
 Technology Services performs necessary on-site provisioning of instructional and office hardware and software, and troubleshooting of TS-provisioned technology.
 Technology Services provides a free, best-effort carry-in service to assist students with malware and other software problems with their personally-owned computers.
 Outside of normal support hours, Technology Services responds to major outages typically affecting multiple campus buildings or university-wide production systems.

 Technology Services is currently aligned to deliver the services outlined above through three sub-divisions and a Business Service center.
 These are:

 Enterprise Application Services – Current home of the administrative applications and the database administrators.

 Operations – Current home of the support for infrastructure (network, telecom, storage and compute), collaboration tools (email, calendaring and file sharing) and the Service Desk operations.